 It’s that time of year again.
 The days are getting hotter.
-If your car's air conditioning system is blowing hot air, don’t wait until the next heat wave comes.
+In fact, here in Columbia, MD we are expecting the temperature to hit the 90's this week.
+If your car's air conditioning system is blowing hot air, don’t sweat it out.
 Take care of it now.

-Car air conditioning systems are complex, and there are many things that can cause the system to fail.
+Car air conditioning systems are complex, and many things can cause the system to fail.
 In the illustration below, you can see the some of the parts that make up an automobile's air conditioning system.

-The system includes the control system, sensors, switches and vacuum lines as well as the refrigerant system.
+The automotive A/C system includes the control system, sensors, switches and vacuum lines as well as the refrigerant system.
 A problem with any of these components can cause your car's air conditioning system to become weak or stop working.
-These components are tucked under the dash panel and connected through high and low pressure lines to the engine compartment, the condenser, the compressor, and the drier.
+These components are tucked under the dash panel and connected through high and low-pressure lines to the engine compartment, the condenser, the compressor, and the drier.

 When you come in to get your air conditioning system fixed, the first thing we need to do is diagnose the problem.
 We give you an information sheet that includes the items covered in this blog post to help explain the process.
 If you like, we can even show you the sheet our technicians use in checking and repairing an air conditioning system.
 Diagnosis can take from one to two hours, depending on the complexity of the problem.